wp-plugins/wp-cloudy/readme.txt

 == Changelog ==
 = 2.7.9 =
 * NEW!
-Autocompletion for search cities in admin (jQuery 1.9 required) = 2.7.8.1 =
+Autocompletion / suggestion for search cities and countries in admin using Twitter Typeahead (jQuery 1.9 required)
+* FIX Option display today date + min-max temperatures = 2.7.8.1 =
 * FIX Encoding characters for today day name (thanks to kryvulena) = 2.7.8 =